 What will you find on this site?

-Jerry Dwyer more formally Gerald P. Dwyer is an economist who currently is a Visiting Professor and BB&T Scholar at Clemson University.
-I also am an Adjunct Professor at the University of Carlos III in Madrid and at Trinity College, Dublin.
+Jerry Dwyer more formally Gerald P. Dwyer is an economist who currently is a Professor and BB&T Scholar at Clemson University.
+I also am an adjunct professor at Trinity College, Dublin.
 From 1997 to 2012, I was a Vice President and Director of the Center for Financial Innovation and Stability at the Federal Reserve Bank of Atlanta.

-I am fascinated by financial developments such as the increases and decreases in stock prices illustrated on this page.
-Part of my research is on the why these things happen.
+I am fascinated by disruptive developments, such as the decreases in stock prices illustrated on this page.
+Part of my research is related to why such things happen.